As a developing country, Nigeria is at the crossroads of indigenous and foreign cultures.

 - Scots are known for Scotch Vodka

-- Scotland, Ireland, America still have Whiskey
+- Scotland, Ireland, and America still have Whiskey

 Generically, the Yoruba refer to alcoholic beverages as “Oti” long before we were colonized.